Italy enacts new Digital Nomad Work Visa

 “Citizens of a third country, who carry out highly qualified work activities through the use of technological tools that allow them to work remotely on a self-employed basis or for a business, including those not resident in the territory of the Italian State.”

-It is therefore a rather wide definition which seems to cover both the self-employed and people who a work under a contract of employment, either for an employer/client based in Italy or based outside the country.
+It is therefore a rather wide definition which covers both the self-employed and individuals who a work under a contract of employment, either for an employer/client based in Italy or based outside the country.
 The new category refers to workers who carry out an activity requiring professional/technical skills remotely.
 For example, web programmers, digital marketing specialists, writers and bloggers or even translators and graphic designers.
-It does not therefore include manual workers or people who jobs require them to be mainly physically present at their employer’s premises when they are carrying out their duties.
+It does not therefore include manual workers or people who jobs require them to be mainly physically present at their employer’s premises when they are carrying out their activities.

 Entry into force

-• the procedures and detailed requirements for issuing the stay permit (including the categories of highly qualified workers who can benefit from it);
+• the procedures and detailed requirements for issie of the stay permit (including the categories of highly qualified workers who can benefit from it);

 • the minimum income thresholds for applicants/family units;